Travel plan

 A travel plan is a package of actions designed by a workplace, school or other organisation to encourage safe, healthy and sustainable travel options.
 By reducing car travel, travel plans can improve health and wellbeing, free up car parking space, and make a positive contribution to the community and the environment.
-Every travel plan is different, but most successful plans have followed a structured process in their development:
+Every travel plan is different, but most successful plans have followed a structured process in their development.

-The term has now largely replaced green transport plan as the accepted UK term for a concept, which first emerged in the US in the 1970s (as site-based transportation demand management) and subsequently transferred to the Netherlands in 1989, where the terms company or commuter mobility management were applied.
+The term has now largely replaced green transport plan as the accepted UK term for the concept that first emerged in the US in the 1970s (as site-based transportation demand management) and subsequently transferred to the Netherlands in 1989, where the terms company or commuter mobility management were applied.

 Features

-From the above and other definitions, these common features underpin the concept:
+The following common features underpin the site travel plan concept: